ucsd-progsys/mist/README.md

 constructor applications.
 Some rules of thumb: parenthesize them on both sides of `->`, but in the left-hand side of a refinement type (the binder), `(` may not follow `:`.

+> Note that the not-equals operator is the unicode symbol, not a multi-character sigil --- all infix operators in Mist are single characters.

 ```{include=tests/pos/linearTypes.hs .haskell .numberLines startLine=13 endLine=16}
 app as env1:(Set >Int) ~> env2:{v:Set >Int | env1 ∩ v = emptySet} ~> (Lin >{v:Set >Int | v = env1}) -> (Lin >{v:Set >Int | v = env2}) -> (Lin >{v:Set >Int | v = env1 ∪ env2})
 ```